- Air Conditioning

 Water heater needs frequent repairs

-Because some of these symptoms could also be signs of a different problem in your plumbing system, it’s always best to consult a professional if you are unsure about your water heater.
+Because some of these symptoms could also be signs of a different problem in your plumbing system, it’s always best to consult a professional if you are unsure about the state of your water heater.

-Tank or Tankless: Which Water Heater Is Right for You?
+Tank or Heat Pump: Which Water Heater Is Right for You?

-When it comes time to invest in a new water heater, the first decision you must make is whether to install a tank or tankless water heater.
+When it comes time to invest in a new water heater, the first decision you must make is whether to install a tank or heat pump water heater.
 Both offer unique advantages, and the type you choose will largely depend on what your needs are.

 A tank water heater features a tank that stores and preheats 30 to 75 gallons of hot water.
 As hot water is used, the tank refills.
 When installing a tank water heater in your home, be sure to invest in an energy efficient model.
 Tank water heaters are especially popular because they have a lower upfront cost than tankless water heaters and are relatively simple to install and maintain.